 The periodic table is the chemist’s playground—an icon of science that’s found on classroom walls around the world.
-It’s one of the most powerful conceptual tools in all of science, yet it didn’t spring forth all at once.
+Although it’s one of the most powerful conceptual tools in all of science, it didn’t spring forth all at once.

 Long before the existence of atoms had been proven—that wasn’t until the 20th century, after all—there still were chemical researchers all over the world who were looking to find useful compounds.
-And some of these substances that they found seemed to be more fundamental than others.
+Some of these substances that they found seemed to be more fundamental than others.
 These “elements” could not be broken down into other substances by any normal physical means.
-They seemed to be more fundamental.

 Ancient cultures knew of at least 10 different chemical elements.
 Most of these were found in their native state as metals, including copper, silver, gold, platinum, lead, mercury, and tin.

 Ancient cultures knew of at least 10 different chemical elements.
 Most of these were found in their native state as metals, including copper, silver, gold, platinum, lead, mercury, and tin.
-You also have nonmetallic elements that occur in nature; carbon comes from charcoal and sulfur from volcanoes.
+There are also nonmetallic elements that occur in nature; carbon comes from charcoal and sulfur from volcanoes.